 In the 1960s, the United States helped build a highway connecting Afghanistan's two largest cities.
 It began in Kabul and wound its way through five of the country's core provinces--skirting scores of isolated and otherwise inaccessible villages; passing through the ancient market city of Ghazni; descending through Qalat; and eventually reaching Kandahar, founded by Alexander the Great.
 More than 35% of the country's population lives within 50 kilometers of this highway, called, appropriately, modern Afghanistan's lifeline.
 In 1978, the Soviet Union invaded and, after more than two decades of war, the Kabul-Kandahar highway was devastated, like much of the country's infrastructure.
 Little could move along the lifeline that had provided so many Afghans with their means of livelihood and their access to healthcare, education, markets, and places of worship.

 Landlocked Afghanistan has no functioning railways, but the Amu Darya (Oxus) River, which forms part of Afghanistan's border with Turkmenistan, Uzbekistan, and Tajikistan, has barge traffic.
 During their occupation of the country, the Soviets completed a bridge across the Amu Darya.
-The bridge, reconstructed with U.S. assistance, reopened in 2007 and has opened vital trade routes between Afghanistan and its neighbors.
+The Shirkan Bandar bridge, reconstructed with U.S. assistance, reopened in 2007 and has opened vital trade routes between Afghanistan and Tajikistan.

 Afghanistan's national airline, Ariana, operates domestic and international routes, including flights to New Delhi, Islamabad, Dubai, Moscow, Istanbul, and Tehran.
 Civil aviation has been expanding rapidly and several private airlines now offer an alternative to Ariana and operate a domestic and international route network.
 The first, Kam Air, commenced domestic operations in November 2003.
 Many sections of Afghanistan's highway and regional road system are undergoing significant reconstruction, many with substantial U.S. assistance.
 The Asian Development Bank is also active in road development projects, mainly in the border areas with Pakistan.